-Further, this Deliverable lays out a strong and efficient baseline for 3GPP standardization of BC/MC in the 5G Core, over the 5G-Xcast architecture alternatives.
+Further, this Deliverable lays out a strong and efficient baseline for 3GPP standardization of BC/MC in the 5G Core, over the two main 5G-Xcast architecture alternatives.

-The main Session elements are: PDU Session, Point to Multipoint (PTM) services Session, Public Warning (PW) Session, mABR Session and Multilink-enhanced Session.
+The main Session elements are: PDU Session, Point to Multipoint (PTM) services Session, Public Warning (PW) Session, IoT Session, C-V2X automotive Session, Mission Critical Communications Session, mABR Session and Multilink-enhanced Session.
 These call flows cover 5G-Xcast use cases (M&E, PW) and their requirements as identified in WP2.

 Terrestrial Broadcast, or stand-alone broadcast, has also been considered by Task 4.3.
-It is referred to under the Point-to-Multipoint services call flow (see Chapter 5), while the full reference architecture and description of this service will be detailed in its own dedicated separate document that will be released after the published date of the present document.
+It is referred to under the Point-to-Multipoint services call flow (see Chapter 5), while the full reference architecture and description of this service is detailed in its own dedicated separate document (see Deliverable D2.4 [38]).

 This document starts by explaining the goals and methodology used, followed by a short overview of the current situation for the PDU Session in 3GPP Release 15.
-From there it continues to specify each of the main call flows: PDU session, Dynamic delivery mode selection for PTM services, mABR, PW and Multilink-enhanced sessions.
+From there it continues to specify each of the main call flows: PDU session, Dynamic delivery mode selection for PTM services, mABR, PW, Multilink-enhanced, IoT, C-V2X Automotive and MCC sessions.
 These chapters analyse the Session initiation call flow in detail.
 This level of evaluation and detail may be used as a solid basis for further 3GPP design and standardization.
 The document ends with the conclusions.